Skip to main content

 An LLC (Limited Liability Company) is a business structure that gives you two things a sole proprietorship doesn't:

-Tax flexibility.
-By default an LLC is taxed like a sole proprietorship (pass-through to your personal return), but you can elect to be taxed as an S-Corp or C-Corp at any time.
+2. Tax flexibility.
+By default an LLC is taxed like a sole proprietorship (pass-through to your personal return), but you can elect to be taxed as an S-Corp at any time.

 Do you need an LLC?

-You're freelancing as a side hustle earning under $5,000/year with no clients or contracts
+• You're freelancing as a small side hustle with no clients or contracts and minimal income

 What does an LLC NOT do?